 July Cup Information:

-If you are interested in other predictions at Newmarket then head over to the Newmarket tips page to see which runners are being supported by the OLBG racing tipsters and also compare those predictions to the runners that make the trend shortlist when added below.
-You may also be interested in other preview blogs that we have packed full of information, head down to the Other Principal races during the Newmarket July Festival section for links to these.
+Our dedicated Newmarket tips page will not only bring you predictions from the OLBG racing tipsters for the upcoming card that includes the July Cup, but will also have predictions for each meeting at Newmarket throughout the season, so be sure to head over there.
+You may also be interested in other preview blogs that we have packed full of information.
+Head down to the Other Principal races during the Newmarket July Festival section for links to these.

 How competitive is the July Cup market?
 When looking at the over-rounds for the last 20 renewals, the most competitive market was in 2023 when the race had an over-round of 111%.
 The race in 2016 was a race that was most in the bookie's favour with an over-round of 128%, whilst on average over the last 20 renewals of the July Cup, the over-round has been 121%, which means the bookie expects to pay out £100 for every £121 which is bet.

-These are the top three quickest-run July Cup over the last 20 renewals:
+These are the top three quickest-run July Cup races over the last 20 renewals:

 - Lethal Force (1:09.11) in 2013